iheartwifi/GHW-AIML-NLP/README.md

 # GHW-AIML-NLP
-Learn how to hack NLP app
+Learning how to hack NLP app